 How the Test is Performed

-This test is most often done in the radiology area in a hospital.
+This test is done in a hospital.
 You will lie on an x-ray table.
 You may ask for medicine to help you relax (sedative) if you need it.

-- The health care provider will shave and clean the groin area over an artery.
-A numbing medicine (anesthetic) is injected into the skin over an artery and a needle is inserted into an artery.
+- The health care provider will shave and clean the groin.
+A numbing medicine (anesthetic) is injected into the skin over an artery.
+A needle is inserted into an artery.